You can send this tutorial to the staff of partner organizations.

 If a site visitor clicks one of the petitions included on the hub page, they'll be brought to the petition's signature page.

 While this petition page closely resembles a normal petition page, there are a few differences.
-The first is the icon at the top of the page, which is displayed on all partner petitions.
-If a site visitor clicks on this icon, they'll be brought to the partnership's hub page.
+First, your organization's name or logo will be displayed on the petition page next to the petition creator information.
+If a site visitor clicks on your organization's name or logo, they'll be brought to the partnership's hub page.

-On the other side of the signature page are some changes to the signature form.
-Again, these changes are dependent upon your partnership's settings and may not be displayed for your organization.
-However, with partnerships, org admins have the option of including an additional check box, which is used as an opt-in check box.
+With partnerships, org admins have the option of including an additional check box that allows users to opt-in or opt-out of your mailing list.
 This box can be pre-checked or not and can have any label.
 Users who check the box before signing the petition will be added to your organization's mailing list.
-Either in place of or in addition to the checkbox, org admins can also specify a partnership-specific signature disclaimer.
+Either in place of, or in addition to the checkbox, org admins can also specify a partnership-specific signature disclaimer.
 This disclaimer is normally used to inform signers that their information will be shared with another organization.
 We strongly recommend using either an opt-in or a partnership-specific disclaimer so that signers know how their contact information will be used.

-As a partner organization administrator, you'll also have access to the petition creator's manage tools for any petition included in your partnership.
-To access the manage tools, click the "Manage" button next to the signature form.
+As a partner organization administrator, you'll also have access to the petition creator's management tools for any petition included in your partnership.
+To access the petition creator tools, go to the petition's signature page.

-This area is the campaign hub for this specific petition.
+At the top of the signature page is a black bar with various icons.
+This is the campaign hub for this specific petition.
 From this page, you can contact petition signers, collect signatures on paper, edit the petition, and prepare for petition delivery.
-For an in-depth look at all of the manage tools available to you, please see the Petition Management article in this help center (https://controlshiftlabs.zendesk.com/hc/en-us/articles/203644076-For-Petition-Creators-Petition-Management) or the related video tutorial (https://controlshiftlabs.zendesk.com/hc/en-us/articles/203884913--Video-Petition-Management).
+For an in-depth look at all of the tools available to you, please see the Petition Management article in this help center (https://controlshiftlabs.zendesk.com/hc/en-us/articles/203644076-For-Petition-Creators-Petition-Management) or the related video tutorial (https://controlshiftlabs.zendesk.com/hc/en-us/articles/203884913--Video-Petition-Management).

-If you have any questions about the ControlShift tools, contact the staff at your CSL organization or send us a support email to email@example.com.
+If you have any questions about the ControlShift tools, contact the staff at your ControlShift-using organization or send us a support email to firstname.lastname@example.org.